SerialGuy/Generator-Log/README.md

 ## License

 MIT License - see LICENSE file for details

-## Support

-For support or questions, please open an issue in the repository.